 Materials that may come into contact with the wearer’s skin shall not be known to be likely to cause skin irritation or any other adverse effect to health.

-Testing shall be done in accordance with 8.2
+Testing shall be done in accordance with 8.2.

 7.1.3 Cleaning and Disinfection